We are beyond excited to announce the cohort for the first year of our Alma College Writing Fellows program!

 Talia Rodriguez (she/her/hers) is a first year student at Wesleyan University who plans to study sociology and environmental science (or theater?).
 She is a proud Reconstructionist Jewban (Jewish-Cuban).
 In her free time, you can find her spending time with family or friends, baking with her new sourdough starter, or enjoying the great outdoors.

 Rebecca Salzhauer (she/her) is a junior majoring in theater and performance studies at Yale University.
 She believes in storytelling, laughter, New York bagels, and — disastrously — the WebMD symptom checker.

 Hometown: Bronx, New York | Instagram: @rebecca.blume

-Rebecca Stekol (she/her/hers) is one of many Russian Jews from New York and a senior at Georgetown University studying international history, journalism, and Jewish civilization.
+Rebecca Stekol (she/her/hers) is a senior at Georgetown University studying international history, journalism, and Jewish civilization.
 She is passionate about faith-based activism, poetry, and niche archival research.
-In her spare time, you can find her stress-baking muffins, watching rom-coms, giving hot Jewish takes, and/or wishing she was in Scotland.
+In her spare time, you can find her stress-baking muffins, watching rom-coms, and giving hot Jewish takes.

 Uri Uziel (he/him/his) is a junior at the University of Wisconsin-Madison studying economics and sports communications.
 In his free time, he writes and hosts a radio show for the UW-Madison student radio station, 91.7 FM Madison.
 Uri is a huge fan of Badger athletics, the Chicago Bulls, a good book, and a riveting game of backgammon.